ravenfire24/Active-directory-penetration-testing-report/README.md

 Comprehensive penetration testing report for Active Directory environments, including methodologies, findings, and security recommendations.

 ## Overview
-The report outlines the methodologies, findings, and recommendations for improving the security posture of an Active Directory (AD) environment.

-The report is structured to provide clear, actionable insights for both technical and managerial audiences.
+The report outlines various techniques and tools used for enumerating and exploiting vulnerabilities within an AD environment.
+The report provides step-by-step methodologies for each attack vector, including privilege escalation, lateral movement, and password attacks, as well as remediation recommendations to enhance security posture.

 ---